CastilloAnthony/Nuclearcraft-Reactor-UI-ControlPanel/README.md

 	Use the command "nReactorGUIStart" to begin the gui program.
 	Alternatively use "nReactorBegin" to run a very simplified program that will only display a text based panel.

+	I plan on rearranging the UI slightly, but for now its perfectly functional.